ChuksJoshuaa/News-Aggregator/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to Home tutorly, follow these steps:
+To contribute to project, follow these steps:

 1. **Fork the repository**.
 2. **Create a new branch**: